Low Lights: Composition and production

 "Low Lights" is a gospel track that includes similar elements to the album's opener "Ultralight Beam".
 It contains a sample of the a cappella version of "So Alive" by American dance duo Kings of Tomorrow for the entirety of it, which is layered over piano chords and synth bass production.
-West does not contribute with vocals on the song, with them being solely delivered by an unknown woman sampling Rivera of the duo.
-Throughout "Low Lights", the woman preaches about God and his connection to spirituality.
+The vocals are not by West but by an unknown woman who was sampled for "So Alive".
+Throughout "Low Lights", the woman is heard preaching about God and his connection to spirituality.
 Lyrically, a descriptive picture is painted of faith in God by her and the miracles that will one day be created for her in life by the lord.
 This message is related to the spirituality that West's mother Donda taught him, as well as to the religious themes found throughout his career.
 Such themes are also included on The Life of Pablo, and the message speaks to the spirituality which helps people stay strong during their lives.
 The song concludes with a final dedication to Jesus by Rivera.

 "Low Lights" precedes "Highlights" on The Life of Pablo, serving as an intro to the track.
 The transition from the track's Bible references to those in "Highlights" suggests that West attributes his success to his spirituality.

 Release and promotion

 "Low Lights" was released on February 14, 2016, as the sixth track on West's seventh studio album, The Life of Pablo through GOOD Music and Def Jam Recordings.
 The day before the album's release, during his appearance on Saturday Night Live, West played a snippet of the song while he stood onstage by himself.
 West segued from the snippet into a performance of "Highlights" joined by Young Thug, El DeBarge, Kelly Price and The-Dream.
 The song was one of five that West added to The Life of Pablo's tracklist on the day of release.
 During a Twitter rant in February 2016, West sent out various tweets related to the album.
-He explained the song's presence, tweeting: "I put Lowlights [sic] on my album just thinking about all the moms driving they kids [sic] to school then going to work…" On November 1, 2016, West performed it live at The Forum in Inglewood, California as part of the Saint Pablo Tour.
+He explained the song's presence, tweeting: "I put Lowlights [sic] on my album just thinking about all the moms driving they kids [sic] to school then going to work…" On November 1, 2016, West performed it live at The Forum in Inglewood, California, as part of the Saint Pablo Tour.